ethers-io/ethers.js/docs/v5/api/contract/contract-factory/README.md

 #### *contractFactory* . **deploy**( ...args ) => *Promise< [Contract](/v5/api/contract/contract/) >*

-Uses the signer to deploy the Contract with *args* passed into tgee constructor and retruns a Contract which is attached to the address where this contract **will** be deployed once the transction is mined.
+Uses the signer to deploy the Contract with *args* passed into the constructor and retruns a Contract which is attached to the address where this contract **will** be deployed once the transaction is mined.

-The transction can be found at `contract.deployTransaction`, and no interactions should be made until the transaction is mined.
+The transaction can be found at `contract.deployTransaction`, and no interactions should be made until the transaction is mined.

 ```